-The proposal is for the instalment of a dual occupancy (detached) utilising manufactured homes.
+The proposal is for the instalment of a dual occupancy (detached) utilising manufactured homes and, includes demolition of the existing dwelling and a carport on the site.
 The proposal does not include a removal of any of the existing trees on the property.